marcek83/Text-Analytics-health-inspection-reports/README.md

 # Text-Analytics-health-inspection-reports
-This repo is a par of MSc Dissertation "Understanding the distributional semantics of the CQC reports to classify other health inspection reports" submitted in April 2020.
+This project is a part of MSc Dissertation "Understanding the distributional semantics of the CQC reports to classify other health inspection reports" submitted in April 2020.

 There are several stages of this project
 1. Corpus processing